Follow these simple tips for a magical maternity photography session & photos you’ll adore

-The first thing on practically every mama’s mind after booking a maternity session is figuring out what to wear.
+The first thing on practically every mama’s mind after booking a maternity photography session is figuring out what to wear.
 This is such a big decision – you probably have a vision of how you want to look as you celebrate your baby bump!
 Obviously what you wear is a big part of that.

 In my case, I tend to favor dresses and gowns; the mamas I photograph almost never wear jeans, shorts or anything super casual.
 While there isn’t anything wrong with a really relaxed look for maternity photos, most of the venues I suggest aren’t a fit for that look.